 Even if you don’t need this right now, I would suggest that you bookmark it for future reference.
 If you own a motorcycle, it will eventually come in handy and you won’t remember where you saw it.

 This guide also assumes that the bike COE still has some balance, or at least you can renew its COE.
-If you or the previous owner has already renewed the bike CoE for only 5 years (not 10 years), then it cannot be renewed.
-For this case, you can just ask our towing guy Segar (+65 9135 2000) to export the bike for you and get back some money – much better than just scrapping it and having to pay $50 extra.
+If you or the previous owner has already renewed the bike COE for only 5 years (not 10 years), then it cannot be renewed.
+For this case, you can just ask our towing team to export the bike for you and get back some money – much better than just scrapping it and having to pay $50 extra.

 You need to download a copy of your vehicle information sheet (or logcard) from LTA.
 It contains all the bike’s official information that the buyer will need to see.